 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.

 - If your next regular dose is more than 7 days away, take the missed dose the next morning after you remember.
-Return to your regularly scheduled day of the month for your next dose.
+Then take a dose on your regular day and continue with your schedule.

-- If your next regular dose is 1 to 7 days away, wait until then to take your medicine and skip the missed dose.
+- If your next regular dose is 1 to 7 days away, skip the missed dose and take the next dose on your regular day.
 Continue with your normal schedule.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Drugs and Foods to Avoid:

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.